Skip to main content Skip to search

 Presented by: Atreish V. Ramlakhan, Aishwarya Singh, and Brian Livian — M.S. in Artificial Intelligence and M.A. in Mathematics

 Abstract: This project seeks to quantify the financial effects of tropical cyclones on the U.S. real estate market.
-The project is a collaboration between students in the Artificial Intelligence and Mathematics programs at Yeshiva University's Katz School of Science and Health and S&P Global Market Intelligence.
-Using hurricane data from the National Oceanic and Atmospheric Administration (NOAA) and the Intergovernmental Panel on Climate Change (IPCC), and proprietary real estate trust data from S&P databases, we analyzed the growing impact of tropical cyclones in the United States to show the relationship between increased hurricane frequency due to climate change and Real Estate Investment Trust (REITs) financial losses.
+The project is a collaboration between students in the Artificial Intelligence and Mathematics programs at the Katz School of Science and Health and S&P Global Market Intelligence.
+Using hurricane data from the National Oceanic and Atmospheric Administration (NOAA) and the Intergovernmental Panel on Climate Change (IPCC), as well as proprietary real estate trust data from S&P databases, we analyzed the growing impact of tropical cyclones in the United States to show the relationship between increased hurricane frequency due to climate change and the financial losses of Real Estate Investment Trusts (REIT).

 Regulation of Testicular Sertoli Cell by SUMOylation